Brexit: Microsoft hikes U.K. prices by 22%

 Related: Brits are paying more after Brexit vote

-Microsoft said its pricing will apply to all business customers -- including those in the public sector.
+Microsoft said its new pricing will apply to all business customers -- including those in the public sector.

 It's a change that could prove costly to the U.K. government, which considers Microsoft one of its "strategic suppliers."